Skip to main content

 1. Agree to replace the requirement (at Part 3C: Committee Functions) that there are 13 seats on the Lowlands Sub-Committee and 11 seats on the Uplands Sub-Committee with a rule that the Lowlands and Uplands sub-committees must have a minimum of 11 members, with the Chair of the Development Control Committee being appointed to both sub-committees and all other members of the Development Control Committee being appointed to either the Uplands or Lowlands sub-committee, depending on the ward they represent.
 Where wards cross the Lowlands and Uplands boundary the ward member may be appointed to either sub-committee.

-1. Note that the Constitution Working Group agreed for the Director of Governance to address a number of items on the Constitution Working Group’s work ... view the full agenda text for item 7.
+1. Note that the Constitution Working Group agreed for the Director of Governance to address a number of items on the Constitution Working Group’s work ... view the full agenda text for item CL.104

 Additional documents: